deliro/moka-py/README.md

 from time import sleep
 from moka_py import Moka

-# Create a cache with a capacity of 100 entries and, TTL of 30 seconds
+# Create a cache with a capacity of 100 entries, with a TTL of 30 seconds
-# and TTI of 5.2 seconds.
-Entires are always removed after 30 seconds
+# and a TTI of 5.2 seconds.
+Entries are always removed after 30 seconds
-# and are removed after 5.2 seconds if no `get`s happened for this time
+# and are removed after 5.2 seconds if there are no `get`s happened for this time.
+#
+# Both TTL and TTI settings are optional.
+In the absence of an entry,
+# the corresponding policy will not expire it.
-cache: Moka[list[int]] = Moka(capacity=100, ttl=30, tti=5.2)
+cache: Moka[str, list[int]] = Moka(capacity=100, ttl=30, tti=5.2)

 # Insert a value.
 cache.set("key", [3, 2, 1])